aurule/npc/README.md

 * `kith`: Name of their Kith.
 Also added to the character's stats with notes about the Kith Blessing, if the kith is found in `support/seeming-kith.json`.
 * `--court`: Name of the changeling's court, if they have one.
 This is the first "group" checked when creating the path.
 * `--motley`: Name of the changeling's motley, if known.
 This does not affect the path, but is added to the file as a tag.

+Note: The `changeling` command is not the only way to create a changeling character.
+If you just want to make a new sheet without specifying the seeming or kith, and without using the changeling-specific options, you can do so by running `npc new changeling [name]`.

 ## Lint Character Files